PhilGoud/Server-scripts/README.md

 ## A little background on Chell
 I use a Lenovo M73 with Debian 12 with CasaOS on top of it
 Connected to it is :
-- 1 USB 2.0 HDD used for parity
 - 2 USB 3.0 docks composed of 4 HDDs
+- 1 USB 2.0 HDD used for Trashes from backups

 Most of my apps (Plex, Tranmission, AdGuard, Wireguard, HomeAssistant... ) will be in docker containers managed via CasaOS, except core system functions.